GhusenDev/Town-Watch/README.md

-To download the setup you can check releases in the right corner and download Town.Watch.Setup.1.0.0.exe
+To download the setup you can check releases on the right and download Town.Watch.Setup.1.0.0.exe

 Support TownWatch ❤️ https://www.patreon.com/c/Ghusen